Marriage Is Hard Enough—Don’t Say “I Do” If He Says These 6 Things

 But dig deeper.
 What does it actually mean in practice?

-It often means he wants all the benefits of partnership—your loyalty, your emotional labor, your body, your time—without giving you anything structured or stable in return.
+It often means he wants all the benefits of partnership—your loyalty, your emotional energy, your time, your support—without giving you anything structured or stable in return.

 He wants to be loved like a husband, supported like a king, prioritized like a family man—while avoiding any title that holds him accountable.